-or wind energy access, and for which the renewable energy system can reasonably meet all performance standards and building code requirements.
+that can reasonably meet all performance standards and building code requirements.

-- B. Condition for Planned Unit Development (PUD) Approval Model Community may require onsite renewable energy systems as a condition for approval of a PUD permit, in order to mitigate for: - 1.
-Risk to the performance of the local electric distribution system, - 2.
-Increased emissions of greenhouse gases, - 3.
-Other risks or effects inconsistent with Model Community's Comprehensive Plan. - IX.
-Solar Roof Incentives Model Community has identified the following incentives for development applications or subdivisions that will include buildings using active solar energy systems. - A. Density Bonus Any application for subdivision of land in the \\\\\ Districts that will allow the development of at least four new lots of record shall be allowed to increase the maximum number of lots by 10% or one lot, whichever is greater, provided all building and wastewater setbacks can be met with the increased density, if the applicant enters into a development agreement guaranteeing at each two kilowatts of PV or 64 square feet of solar hot water collector installed for each new residence that has a solar resource.
+- X. Solar Roof Incentives Model Community has identified the following incentives for zoning permits or subdivisions that will include buildings using solar energy systems. - A. Density Bonus Any application for subdivision of land in the Districts that will allow the development of at least four new lots of record shall be allowed to increase the maximum number of lots by 10% or one lot, whichever is greater, provided all building and wastewater setbacks can be met with the increased density, if the applicant enters into a development agreement guaranteeing at least three (3) kilowatts of PV for each new residence that has a solar resource.